6 houseplants that can reduce the dust levels in your home, from snake plants to peace lilies

 ‘Spider plants are excellent at removing dust and other airborne toxins, including formaldehyde, from the air,’ says Steve Chilton, garden expert at LeisureBench.
 ‘They are relatively low-maintenance and can thrive in various light conditions.’

-You only need to water spider plants occasionally and they will thrive in any soil type.
+Caring for snake plants is straightforward, too — you only need to water spider plants occasionally and they will thrive in most soil types.

 Where to buy a spider plant: